| Principal

 Wyanski is a fish biologist with the Marine Resources Monitoring Assessment

-Prediction (MARMAP) Program, a cooperative fishery-independent monitoring
+and Prediction (MARMAP) Program, a cooperative fishery-independent monitoring

 and research program that is based at SCDNR in Charleston, SC, and